236.3 Administration

 236.3.4.2 Limited Acquisition Authority and Project Funding

-Limited acquisition authority may be requested when it is necessary to begin making charges to the right of way phase of the project.
+Limited acquisition authority may be requested when it is necessary to begin right of way acquisition when a project is designed in phases and one of the phases has all of the necessary criteria’s ready for acquisition.

 Limited acquisition authority provides for all right of way activities up to and including appraisals.
 Also, acquisition and relocation activities may proceed on parcels identified as total acquisitions.
 This authority shall be provided prior to incurring right of way charges to the project.